beneviolabs/ft-allowance-agent/README.md

 ### Onboarding sequence

-These are all the various components that interact
+These are all the various components that interact during a user's onboarding.

   ```mermaid